amit-chaudhari1/project-hunt/README.md

 A growing segment of the developer/designer/product market is looking for people with past projects having been made.
 A portfolio site where projects can be showcased, and also where great projects can be discovered can help foster this community.

-[Arnav Bhaiiya](https://github.com/championswimmer) at coding blocks is helping us, and documenting the development in open

 Here's the [link](https://www.notion.so/myproject-page-f753fd0a6cb24ce19ff01e1d96d75af0) to notion doc containing briefing, Discussion notes etc

 ## Collaboration